Qarnel/mood/README.md

-# qarnel-mood
+# qarnel-eventer
-Flutter application to log and analyse moods.
+Flutter application to log and analyse moods and events.